NikolaiKyhne/Detecting-and-Defending-Against-Adversarial-Attacks/README.md

+Please note that this repository also contains some code originally from AudioPure.
+To replicate their results, please see: https://github.com/cychomatica/AudioPure

 # Detecting and Defending Against Adversarial Attacks
-This is an extension of previous research extending defence against adversarial attacks via diffusion models to sentences as well as a novel approach in regards to detecting adversarial attacks.
-The first draft of our paper is available in this repository.
+This the official implementation of the pape: Detecting and Defending against Adversarial Attacks on Automatic Speech Recognition via DIffusion Models.
+We defend against adversarial attacks on sentence and propose a novel approach for detecting adversarial attacks.
+The first draft of our paper is available on arXiv: "link to be added"

-For the white-box attack used in this project see https://github.com/carlini/audio_adversarial_examples
+For the white-box attack (C&W) used in this project see https://github.com/carlini/audio_adversarial_examples

-When running the code use DeepSpeech 0.9.3, Tensorflow-gpu 1.15.4, PyTorch 1.13.1+cu116, CUDA 10.1 and cuDNN 7.6.5.
+When running the code use DeepSpeech 0.9.3, Tensorflow-gpu 1.15.4 (technically not necessary), PyTorch 1.13.1+cu116, CUDA 10.1 and cuDNN 7.6.5.

-For the pre-trained diffusion model DiffWave the officially provided checkpoints is used and linked here: https://github.com/philsyn/DiffWave-unconditional/tree/master/exp/ch256_T200_betaT0.02/logs/checkpoint?fbclid=IwAR3MX0AMM7h8e-FIyF1EXJhVPI64AJAej61FVL_CicVCNABxJKx1MxRKUN8
+For the pre-trained diffusion model DiffWave, the officially provided checkpoints is used and linked here: https://github.com/philsyn/DiffWave-unconditional/tree/master/exp/ch256_T200_betaT0.02/logs/checkpoint?fbclid=IwAR3MX0AMM7h8e-FIyF1EXJhVPI64AJAej61FVL_CicVCNABxJKx1MxRKUN8

 **For guide on how to reproduce results, see "guide.docx"**